Nocheto Help (3.X.X)

 `1/2` search draw games

-F) win|lose|draw will search games won, lost or draw by player
+F) win|lose|draw will search won, lost or drawn games by the given player

 Examples: